 An employee is involved with a fatal accident at work.
-OSHA and the heirs to the employee’s estate bring legal action against the company and the directors personally for compensatory damages.
+The OSHA and the heirs to the employee’s estate bring legal action against the company and the directors personally for compensatory damages.

 A minority shareholder brought action against the former directors of a property management company after they sold it.
 He alleged they had failed to obtain fair value for the sale of the company and demanded the directors make good the shortfall.

 Two directors were disqualified after actions by the secretary of state when financial irregularities were uncovered when the company went into receivership.
 The accounts were overstated prior to a public share offering, which led to an inflated share purchase price.

 A competitor claims a board member has released misleading statements tarnishing their reputation.
 They issue legal proceedings against the company and the director individually for libel damages.

 An employee accuses a director of inappropriate advances after a business dinner celebrating clinching a large contract.
 The employee brings the action against the director personally.